School of Liberal Arts

 Code of Student Conduct

-The university requires of all of its students behavior compatible with its high standards of scholarship and conduct.
-The Vice President for Student Affairs is responsible for formulating appropriate procedures and regulations concerning student behavior and for the judicial consideration of violations.
+The University requires of all of its students' behavior to be compatible with its high standards of scholarship and conduct.
+By accepting admission to Tulane University, a student accepts its regulations, including the Code of Student Conduct, and acknowledges the right of the University to take action, including suspension or expulsion, for conduct judged unsatisfactory or disruptive.
+The Vice President for Student Affairs is responsible for formulating appropriate procedures and regulations concerning student behavior as set forth in the Code of Student Conduct, and for the resolution of conduct cases.

 Conferring of Degrees